sujonifty/B5-Assignment-1/README.md

 # Assignment_01

-# Differences Between Interfaces and Types in TypeScript:
+# 🔑Differences Between Interfaces and Types in TypeScript:

 # Introduction:
 TypeScript adds types to JavaScript.This helps find errors early.It makes apps stronger and easier to grow.Interface and type are common in TypeScript.They both define how data looks.